Choosing the Best Vacuum Cleaner for Your Home

 Size

-If you have a large home with many rooms, consider a model with advanced sensors and mapping capabilities.
+If you have a large home with many rooms, consider a model with advanced sensors and mapping capabilities like the Roomba Combo j9+ Robot Vacuum.

 Floor Type